stephen-c-perry/Regression_Zillow_Project/readme.md

 Project goals

-To find drivers or home value and build a model to predict home values
+To find drivers of home value and build a model to predict home values

 Project description

-This is a regression project
+This is a regression project on the 2017 Zillow dataset.
+Data was acquired from the Codeup SQL server and imported into my python environment.

 Project planning (lay out your process through the data science pipeline)

+Acquire
+Prepare
+Explore
+Model
+Recommendations/Next Steps

 Initial hypotheses and/or questions you have of the data, ideas